 Early treatment may slow the progression of spinal stenosis.

 Conservative treatments, such as steroid injections, pain-relieving medications, and physical therapy, may be effective in minimizing symptoms of spinal stenosis.
 Patients with advanced spinal stenosis may benefit from a spinal cord stimulator implant or Vertiflex Superion implant.
+Another treatment option is an outpatient surgical procedure called mild®, in which excess ligament or bone tissue is removed via a tiny incision.

 Nerve pain caused by spinal stenosis may begin as mild irritation, but it can eventually progress to the point of being debilitating.
 If you need help with back pain or nerve pain, please contact Center for Pain Management.